 London Area Council members present at the meeting included Andrew Burke, Director of the London Sinfonietta, Sharon Ament, Director of the Museum of London, and Helen Marriage, Artistic Director of Artichoke.
 Local government members of the Area Council in attendance included Justine Simons, London Deputy Mayor for Culture and the Creative Industries, Claire Coghill, Leader of Waltham Forest Council, and Kevin Davies, Leader of Kingston upon Thames Council.

 Guests at the meeting included Patrick Harrison, Executive Director of English National Ballet, Alex Beard, Chief Executive of the Royal Opera House, and Rufus Norris, Director of the National Theatre.
 The minutes do not attribute the comments on the strategy to individual speakers.

-Simon Mellor, ACE’s Deputy Director, explained that the strategy’s proposed outcomes “had arisen from a full evidence review which concluded that there was a perception gap between what people generally understood to be arts and culture and the work which the Arts Council invested in”.
+Simon Mellor, ACE’s Deputy Chief Executive, Arts and Culture, explained that the strategy’s proposed outcomes “had arisen from a full evidence review which concluded that there was a perception gap between what people generally understood to be arts and culture and the work which the Arts Council invested in”.

 Mellor told council members that “generally speaking, publicly funded arts and culture reaches a relatively small proportion of the population and this situation is not sustainable”.

 The minutes record that “there was agreement that there was a need to reach communities without loss of quality or ‘dumbing down’ the art.
 Practitioners at the table felt that the delivery of this would be a difficult ask for many in the sector.”

 They also note fears that the proposals "would not really facilitate access to the best for the majority of people”.